aibasel-teaching/krummstab/README.md

 could not be found.

 ### init
-First, download the submissions from ADAM and save the zip file in the marking directory.
+First, download the submissions from ADAM and save the ZIP file in the marking directory.
 (It's important that you only download the submissions after the ADAM deadline has passed, so that all tutors have the same, complete pool of submissions.)
 Our example directory `ki-fs23-marking`, with `Sheet 1.zip` being